zeobviouslyfakeacc/HungerRevamped/README.md

 you need to avoid starvation.
 You should thus ensure that your hunger bar stays more than 20% full – if possible.

+#### Cooking Skill Points

+Cooking ruined food gives no skill points.
+Cooking a partial portion (less than 1 kilogram) of meat gives a corresponding chance of awarding a skill.
+In other words, cooking 5 kilograms of meat gives 5 skill points (on average) regardless of how you cook it.

+#### Delayed Food Poisoning

+Hunger Revamped implements a delayed food poisoning system.
+This means that you won't get food poisoning right away, but instead it shows several hours later.

+#### Realistic Food Poisoning Setting

+In addition, there is a realistic food poisoning setting which makes the probability of food poisoning gradually increase as condition decreases.
+Under this setting, food poisoning probability is also scaled by the proportion eaten.
+In other words, eating half as much is half as likely to give you food poisoning.
+This setting also disables the strange immunity to food poisoning at Cooking Level 5;

+#### Ruined Food Settings

+There are settings to make ruined food inedible and/or uncookable.

+#### Calorie Burn Rate Setting

+In cold weather environments such as Antarctica, researchers often have to consume significantly more calories than they otherwise would in warm environments.
+In respect to that reality, there is a setting to scale your daily calorie needs.

+#### Harvestable Cans

+Canned food items can be harvested for their recycled can if the player cannot (or doesn't want to) eat them.

 ### Installation

 1. If you haven't done so already, install MelonLoader by downloading and running [MelonLoader.Installer.exe](https://github.com/HerpDerpinstine/MelonLoader/releases/latest/download/MelonLoader.Installer.exe)